 Complete simple algebra problems.
 For example, weigh three pumpkins on a scale together.
 Remove one pumpkin from the scale.
 Use an equation like Total Weight – P = New Weight.

 - Measure heights and widths of the pumpkin and its stem.

 - Measure the volume of the pumpkin using water displacement.
 (This is most ideal to do with a smaller pumpkin.)
-Place enough water in a container with measured marks.
+Place water into a container with measured marks.
 The container needs to be big enough to immerse the pumpkin completely in the water.
-Before putting the pumpkin in the water, record the volume of water by using the measure on the side of the container.
+Before putting the pumpkin in the water, record the volume of water by using the measurements on the side of the container.
 Submerge the pumpkin and write the new water volume measurement.
-To determine the volume of the pumpkin, simply subtract the smaller number from the larger.
+To determine the volume of the pumpkin, simply subtract the smaller number from the larger number.